opencomputeproject/SAI/doc/ECMP/Class-Based-Forwarding.md

     SAI_NEXT_HOP_GROUP_MEMBER_ATTR_NEXT_HOP_ID,
 ```

-*Note: While this would also be a means to configure hierarchical ECMP, hierarchical ECMP is outside the scope of this proposal.*
+*Note: While this would also be a means to configure a hierarchical ECMP, hierarchical ECMP is outside the scope of this proposal.*

 The forwarding-class for a packet may be selected via qos-map or ACL.